SciML/DiffEqFlux.jl/docs/src/examples/mnist_neural_ode.md

 ensures that only optimized kernels are called when using the GPU.
 Additionally, the `gpu` function is shown as a way to translate models and data over to the GPU.
-Note that this function is CPU-safe, so if the GPU is disabled or unavailable, this code will fallback to the CPU.
+Note that this function is CPU-safe, so if the GPU is disabled or unavailable, this code will fall back to the CPU.

 ### Load MNIST Dataset into Minibatches